The Laugavegur trail is the best-known trek in Iceland. National Geographic has listed it as one of the twenty top trekking trails on the planet!

 The Icelandic Road Authority closes the roads into Landmannalaugar (F208/F225/F210), as well as the roads to other huts along the way, outside of the summer season.

-On average the trail is open from June 25 to September 15.
+The trail is usually open from June 25 to September 15.

 The trail is well signposted and is popular enough to follow the group ahead while still maintaining distance.
-However, it is definitely highly recommended that you go with a professional guide who has done this trail many times before.
-In bad weather and heavy fog, visibility is seriously reduced and it is easy to lose your way.
+However, it is definitely recommended that you go with a professional guide who has travelled this trail many times before.
+In bad weather and heavy fog, visibility is seriously compromised, making it is easy to lose your way.

-The altitude can reach over 1200 meters at some points, be prepared for all sorts of weather!
+The altitude can reach over 1200 meters at some points, so be prepared for all sorts of weather.
 This is the Icelandic highland after all!

 There are 3 rivers that need to be waded through en route.
 While the majority of river crossings are via a footbridge, care must be taken when crossing those without.